EQEmu/eqemu-docs-v2/docs/server/bots/bot-commands.md

 ^botfollowdistance - Changes the follow distance(s) of a bot(s)
-^botgroup - Lists the available bot-group [subcommands] ^botgroupaddmember - Adds a member to a bot-group ^botgroupcreate - Creates a bot-group and designates a leader ^botgroupdelete - Deletes a bot-group and releases its members ^botgrouplist - Lists all of your existing bot-groups
+^botgroup - Lists the available bot-group [subcommands] ^botgroupaddmember - Adds a member to a bot-group ^botgroupautospawn - Toggles auto spawning for a bot-group, spawning the bot group when you zone automatically ^botgroupcreate - Creates a bot-group and designates a leader ^botgroupdelete - Deletes a bot-group and releases its members ^botgrouplist - Lists all of your existing bot-groups